grafana/loki/README.md

 For instructions on getting started with Loki, see [our getting started docs](./production/README.md).

-For the beginnins of documentation on how to use Loki, see [our usage docs](./docs/usage.md).
+For the beginnings of documentation on how to use Loki, see [our usage docs](./docs/usage.md).

 ## Getting Help